-- Produce the highest titers from packaging cells. - Produce the highest transgene expression in target cells.
-(Clontechniques, April 2007; Julius, M.A. et al, 2000).
+- Produce the highest titers from packaging cells - Produce the highest transgene expression in target cells (Clontechniques, April 2007; Julius, M.A. et al., 2000).

 Retro-X Q vectors have self-inactivating LTRs that eliminate promoter interference.
-In LTR self-inactivation, the mechanism of viral integration is used to introduce a mutation into the CMV/MSV promoter in the 5' LTR.
-As a result of this mutation, the strong CMV/MSV promoter that drives high expression of the replicative viral genome in your packaging cells, is inactivated in your target cells after infection.
-Thus, the only vector-derived promoters that remain active in your target cells are the ones driving expression of either the Tet-On/Off Advanced regulator (CMV), or your gene of interest ( $P{\text{Tighr}}$ ).
-Retro-X Q bicistronic expression vectors (i.e. pRetroX-Tet-On/Off Advanced) use an internal ribosome expression sequence (IRES) to coexpress rtTA-Advanced and the Neor marker as a single transcription unit, ensuring that a high frequency of G418 resistant clones express the Tet-On Advanced transactivator.
+In LTR selfinactivation, the mechanism of viral integration is used to introduce a deletion into the CMV/MSV promoter in the 5' LTR.
+As a result of this deletion, the strong CMV/MSV promoter that drives high expression of the replicative viral genome in packaging cells, is inactivated in your target cells after infection.
+Thus, the only vector-derived promoters that remain active in your target cells are those driving expression of either the Tet-On/Off Advanced regulator ( $P{CMV}$ ), or your gene of interest ( $P{Tight}$ ).
+Retro-X Q bicistronic expression vectors (i.e., pRetroX-Tet-On/Off Advanced) use an internal ribosome expression sequence (IRES) to coexpress tTA-Advanced and the Neor marker as a single transcription unit, ensuring that a high frequency of G418 resistant clones express the Tet-Off Advanced transactivator.